openziti/ziti-tunnel-sdk-c/RELEASING.md

 ## Promote Downstream Releases

-Running the "Promote Downstream Releases" workflow has these effects in downstream repositories.
+Un-ticking the "Set as a pre-release" box on the GitHub release triggers the "Promote Downstream Releases" workflow that has these effects in downstream repositories.

 1. Linux packages in Artifactory are promoted to the release repositories in Artifactory.
     1. [the release repo for RPMs](https://netfoundry.jfrog.io/ui/repos/tree/General/zitipax-openziti-rpm-stable?projectKey=zitipax)